FollyMaddy/webshop-tools/README.md

 5)

-Go to the webpage of cups an add printer :
+Go to the webpage of cups and add printer :

+Connect your labelprinter to the USB !

 links2 -force-html http://localhost:631/admin